 Known as one of the most beautiful Plazas in all of South America, the Plaza de Armas is the center of life in Cusco.

 There are dozens of restaurants nestled on the second floor surrounding the Plaza de Armas.
 You can’t beat the view and the people watching.

-The next day I was walking by and a school group was marching though the square practicing for a festival that happened a couple days later.
+The next day I was walking by and a school group was marching through the square practicing for a festival that happened a couple of days later.